 The shell only comes in one size, so it is the largest of all helmet sizes with the internal lining making up the right head size, leading to a large overall helmet for smaller sizes, like the Medium I tested.
 This makes it feel a little ungainly on your head, particularly when it comes to shoulder checks though the aerodynamics seem to work well and it doesn’t generally get pulled around too much.

-Another function of its smooth design is noise - or the relative lack of it.
+Another function of the Nishua NFX-3 Carbon helmet's smooth design is noise - or the relative lack of it.
 It is quiet and stable in smooth, laminar flow like you would get on a naked or screen-less bike.
 It can start to get a little choppy if you are in turbulent traffic – for example, lots of trucks or vans breaking the air up – or you are on a bike with a screen that notoriously creates a noisy ride, as the older Yamaha Tracer 900 GT does for some people, myself included.

 Once on, it is comfortable, and the lining is plush against the skin.
 The neck seal is snug without feeling tight or constrictive and this also helps to reduce the noise, as the seal can be more form-fitting since you don’t need to get your head through the aperture – you put it on from the rear with the flip up.